oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.

 Selectively Disclosable JWT (SD-JWT):
-:  A composite structure, consisting of an Issuer-signed JWT (JWS, [@!RFC7515]), Disclosures, and optionally a Key Binding JWT that supports selective disclosure as defined in this document.
+:  A composite structure, consisting of an Issuer-signed JWT (JWS, [@!RFC7515]) and zero or more Disclosures, which supports selective disclosure as defined in this document.
 It can contain both regular claims and digests of selectively-disclosable claims.

 Disclosure:
 :  A combination of a salt, a cleartext claim name (present when the claim is a name-value pair and absent when the claim is an array element), and a cleartext claim value, all of which are used to calculate a digest for the respective claim.

 Key Binding:
 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
-An SD-JWT with Key Binding contains a public key, or a reference to a public key, that matches to the private key controlled by the Holder.
+To be compatible with Key Binding, an SD-JWT MUST contain the public key corresponding to the private key controlled by the Holder (or a reference to this public key).

-Key Binding JWT:
+Key Binding JWT (KB-JWT):
 :  A JWT for proving Key Binding as defined in (#kb-jwt).
+A Key Binding JWT is said to "cover" a particular SD-JWT if its payload includes a hash of the in its `sd_hash` claim.

+Fnord:
+: A composite structure, comprising an SD-JWT and a Key Binding JWT covering the SD-JWT.

 Issuer:
 :  An entity that creates SD-JWTs.